forcedotcom/sfdx-scanner/messages/config-writer.md

 # prompt.overwrite-existing-file

 A file named %s already exists.
-Overwrite?
+Do you want to overwrite it?